Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/02_terminology.md

      - **Tensile or compressive fracturing**: The breakage of the rock as a result of compressive or tensile forces.

-    - **Shear rupture**: A rupture along weaknesses in the rock A primary mechanism of failure in rocks, crucial to understand and monitor.
+    - **Shear rupture**: A rupture along weaknesses in the rock that results in a shear motion.

-     - **Pillar crushing/damage**
+     - **Pillar crushing/damage**:  Fracturing of the rock and .
-      Specific to the integrity of the mined-out regions and is essential for safety considerations.

 	-